LukaSveigl/Dank-Tank-Trouble/README.md

 # ES6/WebGL 2.0 Game
-An ES6/WebGL 2.0 based video game for a CS Undergraduate course in computer graphics.
+This project is based on ES6/WebGL 2.0 based video game for a CS Undergraduate course in computer graphics.
+The game was created by Peter Savnik (graphics designer), Luka Šveigl (main developer) and Nejc Vrčon Zupan (team lead and playtester), and it's developement is continued by Peter Savnik and Luka Šveigl.

+# Gameplay
+Dank tank trouble is a 3rd person vehicle shooter, featuring multiple different tanks, enemy types and terrains in which the battles are fought.
+It is controlled by using a mouse and WASD keys.

 # Building and running
 The code does not need to be built, but requires a server